zompinc/sync-method-generator/README.md

 ### CreateSyncVersionAttribute

-Decorate your async method with `CreateSyncVersionAttribute` in your `partial` class
+Decorate your async method with `CreateSyncVersionAttribute` in your `partial` class, struct or record

 ```cs
 [Zomp.SyncMethodGenerator.CreateSyncVersion]